 Why was I here?
 I was here to study climate change.
 The glaciers in these mountains are important to people.
 They feed rivers and give water to millions of people.
 Yet, warmer temperatures are causing the glaciers to melt too quickly.
 We want to know more about this.
 So, we took samples of ice, snow, rocks, and water.
 We also set up weather stations.

 The Lukla airport is high in the Himalaya.

-Crampons on boots and ice axes help with the climbing.
+Crampons on boots and ice axes helped with climbing.

-Each member of the team must become proficient with the tools and techniques of ice climbing.
+Each member of the team practiced ice climbing.